Do You Meet the Requirements to Adopt in Mississippi?

 Now, both same-sex couples and LGBT individuals can adopt in Mississippi.

 Again, individual adoption professionals may have their own requirements or preferences.
-American Adoptions, for one, welcomes LGBT families who wish to adopt a child in Mississippi.
+American Adoptions, for example, welcomes LGBT families who wish to adopt a child in Mississippi.
 Call 1-800-ADOPTION to learn more.

 How old do you have to be to adopt in Mississippi?
 Is there an adoption age limit?